 People who like to travel know how frustrating it can be to not be able to experience a unique attraction because of travel insurance restrictions while visiting another country.
-Travel insurance companies do have the habit of acting like “party poopers”- they tend to dampen the flame when you’re just about having fun.
+Travel insurance companies do have the habit of acting like “party poopers”- they tend to dampen the flame when you’re just about having fun on your much anticipated kite safari, and experiences like that.
 Zorbing is one of the fun activities that travel sports insurance companies often have problems with, so here are a few things you should know if you are planning to visit an established Zorbing attraction.

 Zorbing at a Glance